dmx-systems/dmx-documentation/docs/installation.rst

     At 1st run the starter script creates an empty Corporate Memory: a folder ``dmx-db`` now exists inside the DMX folder.

 Are any ports open?
     Yes, the DMX web server now listens on port 8080.
-Your data is still safe though.
+Your computer is still safe though.
 The web server comes with a request filter and by default it accepts requests only from localhost.

 What is the default DMX installation type?
     There are 2 DMX installation types: